 The actual size of the sensor, not the number of pixels that have been squeezed onto it, is more important in determining image quality.
 I'm sure you'd agree that image quality is more important than boasting about the number of megapixels your camera has.

 Don't buy the newly released model.
 We've all been there.
-The shiny new digital camera gets announced and we want to pounce on it like a hungry lion who comes across a freshly discovered serving of fresh meat.
+The shiny new digital camera gets announced and we want to pounce on it like a hungry lion who comes across a freshly discovered serving of delicious meat.

 The desire to get the brand new, just released, improved and latest edition of a product is human nature.